pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

 # Physical Import Mode

 Physical import mode is an efficient and fast import mode that inserts data directly into TiKV nodes as key-value pairs without going through the SQL interface.
-It is suitable for importing up to 100 TB of data.
+It is suitable for importing up to 100 TB of data, which can be achieved by [parallel importing](/tidb-lightning/tidb-lightning-distributed-import.md) 10 tasks and each task importing 10 TB of data.

 Before you use the physical import mode, make sure to read [Requirements and restrictions](#requirements-and-restrictions).